Detection dog: Civil rights

 Detection dogs give police the potential to conduct searches without cause, in a manner that is unregulated.
-They are often accused of being motivated more by the state's desire to be seen doing something than by any serious desire to respond to the dangers of drugs use.
+They are often accused of being motivated more by the state's desire to be seen doing something than by any serious desire to respond to the dangers of drug use.
 In June 2012, three Nevada Highway Patrol officers filed suit against Nevada's Director of Public Safety, alleging that he violated the police dog program by intentionally training canines to be "trick ponies" – to falsely alert based on cues from their handlers (Clever Hans effect) – so as to enable officers to conduct illegal searches of vehicles.
 The lawsuit claims that in doing so, he and other top Highway Patrol officers had violated the federal Racketeer Influenced and Corrupt Organizations Act (RICO Act).

 In Norway, students were subjected to a drug search in their classroom by a detection dog.
 The students didn't have to be present in the room while the dogs searched; however, they were forced to answer questions by the police instead.
 An article in Tidsskrift for strafferett, Norway's journal of criminal law, claims that such searches breach Norwegian law.

 Detector dogs have been used by secret police and security services to support campaigns of political persecution.
 For example, sweat collected from subjects following interrogation was used by the Stasi to train dogs to respond to their scent.